My art is dark, raw and reflective.

 The themes habitually refer to ways of social power and human existence.
 The side of the fantasy and oneirism is explored too.
 I draw political events, portraits and self-portraits, personal narratives dealing with health problems and questioning medical, political and religious power.

-My creative process includes the usage of a model (normally by looking at photographs), creation of a mental narrative and enrichment by “finding hidden messages” at images that sprout in the drawing, which the process I called “bringing ghosts to life”.
+My creative process can include or not the use of models.
+I like to create some mental narratives, and they are enrichment by “finding hidden messages” at images that sprout in the drawing, which the process I called “bringing ghosts to life”.

 My work usually causes discomfort, fear and self-reflection, as well as admiration for its beauty, fantasy and expressiveness.
 Someone once said: “it’s like a feeling of choking” and this was exactly what I felt when drawing it.